seanbaxter/circle/stdlib/README.md

 }
 ```

 The Circle tuple [implementation](../tuple/tuple.hxx) reduces the eight `get` overloads declared in the Standard to just two function definitions.
-This 4:1 replacement can be observed in many scenarios in the Standard Library as well as user code.
+This 4:1 replacement can be observed in many scenarios in the Standard Library, as well as user code.
 It plays nicely with [P0847R7 - Deducing 'this'](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0847r7.html), also implemented in Circle.
 That proposal exposes the implicit object argument as an explicit function parameter.
 You could already use a C++11 forwarding reference with that.
 But now you can use a deduced forwarding reference to further constrain it to the class type, getting around the ["shadowing problem"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2481r0.html#the-shadowing-mitigation-private-inheritance-problem).
+See [P2481R0 - Forwarding reference to specific type/template](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2481r0.html) for further motivation of this mechanism.

 ## 4. N-dimensional visit.

-By far the most troublesome function in the C++ variant is the [std::visit](http://eel.is/c++draft/variant.visit) function.
+The most troublesome function in the C++ variant specification is its [std::visit](http://eel.is/c++draft/variant.visit) function.
 Experience with variant inspired a Circle builtin for generating an n-dimensional visitor pattern.
 Michael Park [documented](https://mpark.github.io/programming/2019/01/22/variant-visitation-v2/) the struggles of implementing even a one-dimensional visitor with ISO C++.

 [**visit.hxx**](../variant/variant.hxx)
 ```cpp